vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

 ---

 #### Grade Breakdown {#grading}
-This assignment covers the topic of **priority queues and heaps** and your level of knowledge on it will be assessed as follows:
+This assignment covers the topic of **introduction to trees** and your level of knowledge on it will be assessed as follows:
 - To demonstrate an `awareness` of these topics, you must:
     - Successfully meet [requirement](#reqs) **1**
 - To demonstrate an `understanding` of these topics, you must: